Codecademy/docs/content/r/concepts/matrices/matrices.md

 Matrices are created using the `matrix()` function, which takes the data elements and dimensions as input parameters.
 The elements can be numeric, character, logical, or any other data type supported by R. The dimensions of a matrix define the number of rows and columns, allowing for organized storage and efficient computations.

-Once created, matrices in R offer a wide range of operations and functions.
-You can perform basic arithmetic operations, such as addition, subtraction, multiplication, and division, on matrices of compatible dimensions.
+Once created, matrices offer a wide range of operations and functions.
+Basic arithmetic operations can be performed, such as addition, subtraction, multiplication, and division, on matrices of compatible dimensions.
 R also provides functions for matrix transposition, subsetting, row and column manipulation, and various matrix algebra operations like determinant calculation, inverse computation, and eigenvalue extraction.

 ## Syntax